A Delicious Guide to Bengali Wedding Menu [2026]

 3. Mishti Doi

-It is a sweetened yogurt that is creamy and smooth in texture made by fermenting milk with sugar and often served chilled.
+It is a sweet yogurt which is smooth and creamy in texture prepared by fermenting milk and sugar and usually served chilled.

 Mishti Doi